pydanny/pydanny-event-notes/PyConPL2012/forms_in_python.rst

 My thoughts on it:

+    * I like the seperation of layers.
+    * Like the way widgets are a list attached to a field, not just as a single widget per field
     * I don't like the ``__<SOMETHING>__`` syntax.
 He likes them so we'll agree to disagree. ;-)